immunefi-team/Bounty_Boosts/ZeroLend/29059 - [SC - Medium] Race condition in StakingBonus will result in s....md

 # Race condition in StakingBonus will result in some users locking their tokens without receiving the assumed rewards

-Submitted on Tue Mar 05 2024 19:38:00 GMT-0400 (Atlantic Standard Time) by @Trust for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)
+Submitted on Mar 6th 2024 at 01:38:00 UTC by @Trust for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)

 Report ID: #29059